All Episodes

 Speaker 1 (00:03):

-It's that time.
-Time, time, luck and load.
+It's that time time, time, luck and load.
 The Michael

-Arry Show is on the air.
+Barry Show is on the air.

 Speaker 2 (00:26):

-Earlier today, I received a breaking news.
+Lawyer, today, I received a breaking newsler that Robert F.

 Kennedy Junior's running mate, Nicole Shanahan, says the Kennedy campaign